-Job openings or internships can be posted at job portals such as Dutch Startup Jobs or tech IT job board Dice.
-Vacancies specific to internationals are re-directed to I amsterdam’s job board; you can find out how to directly add your vacancy here.
-Universities such as UvA and VU have study-specific job boards; you can explore opportunities by contacting their service desks.
+Job openings or internships can be posted at job portals such as Dutch Startup Jobs or tech job app Cocoon.
+Vacancies specific to international applications can be added to I amsterdam’s job board.
+Find out how to get listed on the I amsterdam job board here.
+Universities such as UvA and VU have study-specific job boards that you can utilise, too.

-Among the Dutch workforce, LinkedIn is a highly used platform that should not be underestimated in your recruitment process.
-You should have a company page on LinkedIn where you post vacancies and updates about your company and work environment to create engagement with your potential workforce (take inspiration from Amsterdam scale-up Travelbird, which has over 13,000 followers on LinkedIn).
+LinkedIn is a highly used platform in the Dutch workforce, so it should not be underestimated in your recruitment process.
+It is recommended that you upload a company page on the site, where you can post vacancies and updates about your startup and work environment, creating engagement with your potential workforce.
+Take inspiration from Amsterdam scale-up Travelbird, which has over 15,000 followers on LinkedIn.

 Recruiting from tech and startup academies

 Thousands of students graduate from Amsterdam’s top universities every year.
-There is an abundance of tech and startup academies where people educate and re-educate themselves.
-Codaisseur, New York Design and Coding Academy, The Talent Institute and more train a workforce that can code and grow your tech company to world domination.
+In addition, the city is home to an abundance of tech and startup academies, where people educate and re-educate themselves on all things ICT and startup related.
+Codaisseur, New York Design and Coding Academy, The Talent Institute and many others offer coding training, enabling you to tap into their newly created talent pool and grow your tech company to world domination.

 Legal matters regarding hiring talent

-Are you growing faster than expected, or do you need to form the perfect team?
-To hire staff, you need to register as an employer so you can receive a payroll tax number.
-Payroll tax consists of wage tax, social security contributions and an income-dependent employer's health care contribution.
+Are you growing faster than expected?
+Or do you simply want to form your startup's perfect team?
+To hire staff, you must first register as an employer, which results in you receiving a payroll tax number.
+Payroll tax consists of wage tax, social-security contributions and an income-dependent employer's health care contribution.

-Find more information on Answers for Business’ payroll tax page, which is also concerned with the regulations for foreign companies based in the Netherlands.
-Answers for Business provides useful step-by-step guides on employing staff and outsourcing work.
+Discover more information on Answers for Business’ payroll tax page, which also outlines the regulations for foreign companies based in the Netherlands and provides useful step-by-step guides on employing staff and outsourcing work.

 The 30% ruling can give an extra incentive for internationals to come work for you.
-From a tax perspective, the ruling means that the salary agreed upon between the employee and employer will be reduced by 30%.
+From a tax perspective, the ruling means the salary agreed upon between the employee and employer will be reduced by 30%.
 In return, the employee should receive a 30% allowance as reimbursement for expenses.
-For more information, read our article on the 30% ruling.